Formation (association football): 3–2–4–1

-Manager Pep Guardiola used this formation at times in his time at Manchester City, using one main centre-back and two defensive midfield anchors.
-It begins as a typical 4–2–3–1 formation, but differs in attack, with the left or right half-back sliding into a defensive midfield position, and a defensive midfielder sliding up to create the "square" in midfield.
-The formation helped Manchester City to win the UEFA Champions League for the first time, and the continental treble in the 2022–23 season.
+Manager Pep Guardiola used this formation at times during his tenure at Manchester City, using one main centre-back alongside two defensive midfielders.
+While it aligns with a typical 4–2–3–1 formation, it alters in the attack, with either the left or right half-back transitioning into a defensive midfield position, while a defensive midfielder advances to form a "box" or "square" in midfield.
+This formation helped in Manchester City winning their first UEFA Champions League title and the continental treble during the 2022–23 season.

+Tactical analysts have noted Guardiola's adaptation of historical formations to modern football.
+Similar to how he adapted the 2–3–2–3 (Metodo) formation into a modern 4–3–3 during his time at FC Barcelona, his 3–2–4–1 system at Manchester City draws structural parallels to the historic 3–2–2–3 (WM) system.

 3–4–1–2

 3–4–1–2 is a variant of 3–5–2 where the wingers are more withdrawn in favour of one of the central midfielders being pushed further upfield into the "number 10" playmaker position.
 Martin O'Neill used this formation during the early years of his reign as Celtic manager, noticeably taking them to the 2003 UEFA Cup Final.
 Portland Thorns used a 3–4–1–2 formation to win the 2017 NWSL championship, withdrawing forward Christine Sinclair into the playmaker role rather than moving a midfielder up.
 The Thorns transitioned to a 4–2–3–1 in 2018 after opposing teams countered the 3–4–1–2 with a stronger midfield presence.